World War, 1939-1945--Medical and sanitary affairs.

 Found in 9 Collections and/or Records:

-Scope and Contents Letters of Thomas C. Douglass, 1941-1946, relating to World War II.
+Letters of Thomas C. Douglass, 1941-1946, relating to World War II.
 Letters to his wife Suzanne Lyon Wallace Douglass (1922-1999) concern family issues and war news and include descriptions of his medical practices and financial dealings.

-Scope and Contents This collection contains both official and personal correspondence of the family of Albert W. Raymond, an American volunteer ambulance driver who was taken prisoner of war by the Germans in France on May 15, 1940.
+Contains both official and personal correspondence of the family of Albert W. Raymond, an American volunteer ambulance driver who was taken prisoner of war by the Germans in France on May 15, 1940.
 He was held at the German prison camp for officers at Hoyerswerda, near Dresden.
 Among the correspondents are his wife, Helen, his daughter and son-in-law, Fred I. Raymond, and Alfred R. Thomson.
 Recollections of his capture, newspaper clippings, and photographs are included here.

-Scope and Contents Two letters from Rowland Young to his parents dated July 20, 1043 and October 1, 1944.
+Two letters from Rowland Young to his parents dated July 20, 1043 and October 1, 1944.
 In his letters Young talks about his dislike for the Medical Corps and time spent at Camp Pickett in Virginia.
 Young served with the Eleventh Engineer Combate Battalion, Company B. during World War II.

-Scope and Contents The 67th Field Hospital Collection contains documents and photographs depicting the history of the 67th Field Hospital during the European Theater of World War II and the 17 reunions of the 67th Field Hospital held from 1986 to 2002.
+The 67th Field Hospital Collection contains documents and photographs depicting the history of the 67th Field Hospital during the European Theater of World War II and the 17 reunions of the 67th Field Hospital held from 1986 to 2002.